ishaann-007/campusSync/docs/research.md

 Resolved
 ```

-Staff see only issues currently assigned to them.
+Staff only see issues assigned to them.

+---

-### 9.3 Management Flow
+### Management

 ```text
 Login